Kailasa Temple, Ellora: History

-Chalukya influence
+Chalukya-Pallava influence

 Dhavalikar pointed out that no major part of the monolithic temple appears to have been an afterthought: architectural evidence suggests that the entire temple was planned at the beginning.
 The main shrine is very similar to (although much larger than) the Virupaksha Temple at Pattadakal, which itself is a replica of the Kailasa temple at Kanchi.
 The Pattadakal Virupaksha Temple was commissioned by the Chalukyas of Badami to commemorate their victory over the Pallavas, who had constructed the Kailasa temple at Kanchi.
 According to the Virupaksha temple inscriptions, the Chalukyas brought the Pallava artists to Pattadakal after defeating the Pallavas.
 Dhavalikar theorizes that after defeating the Chalukyas, Krishna must have been impressed by the Virupaksha Temple located in their territory.
-As a result, he brought the sculptors and architects of the Virupaksha Temple to his own territory, and engaged them in the construction of the Kailasa temple at Ellora.
+As a result, he brought the sculptors and architects of the Virupaksha Temple (including some Pallava artists) to his own territory, and engaged them in the construction of the Kailasa temple at Ellora.

 If one assumes that the architects of the Virupaksha temple helped construct the Kailasa temple at Ellora, the construction of a massive temple during the reign of a single monarch does not seem impossible.
 The architects already had a blueprint and a prototype, which must have significantly reduced the effort involved in constructing a new temple.
 Moreover, quarrying a monolithic temple would have actually involved less effort than transporting large stones to build a new temple of similar size.
 Assuming that one person can cut around 4 cubic feet of rock every day, Dhavalikar estimated that 250 labourers would have managed to construct the Kailasa temple at Ellora within 5.5 years.
-The presence of non-Rashtrakuta styles in the temple can be attributed to the involvement of Chalukya artists.
+The presence of non-Rashtrakuta styles in the temple can be attributed to the involvement of Chalukya and Pallava artists.